Akshaykelagade/M1_Financial-Calculator_Util/1_Requirements/Readme.md

 | 1999 | Hall, Pamela L. (1999), Effective Use of a Financial Calculator, Cengage Learning, ISBN 9780030267864	|  |
 | 2004 | Barrell, Doris (2004), Real Estate Finance Today, Dearborn Real Estate, p.
 34, ISBN 9780793181490, most real estate professionals today use a programmable financial calculator to determine loan payments and other financial calculations.|  |
 | 2009 | Barrell, Doris (2004), Real Estate Finance Today, Dearborn Real Estate, p.
 34, ISBN 9780793181490, most real estate professionals today use a programmable financial calculator to determine loan payments and other financial calculations.|  |

+## Defining Our System
+# Explanation:
+*This Calculator provides simple and advanced mathematical functions in a beautifully designed application.
+It takes user data about his/her monthly expenses and allowances and calculates Monthly deficit or surplus amount.

+* We can say that in future sprints new features could be added in which for the enhancement of the product.